 The LSU Shreveport Student Success Center acts as a compass to help students navigate their college careers and get a bearing on success through tutoring, academic coaching, and on-campus instruction.
-All services are FREE!

-- Academic Coaching: An Academic Coach works with students to review schedules and commitments, set priorities, establish effective strategies for college learning, and maintain focus. - Tutoring: Both online and on-campus tutors allow flexibility to accommodate student schedules. - Writing Center: We help undergraduate and graduate students in all disciplines become more effective, more confident writers.
+- Academic Coaching: An Academic Coach works with students to review schedules and commitments, set priorities, establish effective strategies for college learning, and maintain focus. - Tutoring: Both online and on-campus tutors allow flexibility to accommodate student schedules.
+Tutoring encompasses many academic content areas, including English, Math, and the Sciences. - Writing Center: We help undergraduate and graduate students in all disciplines become more effective, more confident writers.